The University of Hawai'i, in partnership with the University of Arizona and Lockheed Martin, will sustain operations of the UKIRT infrared telescope.

-Uranus (magnitude 5.7, in Pisces) and Neptune (magnitude 7.8, in Aquarius) are high in the southeast and south, respectively, by 11 p.m.
-See our Finder charts for Uranus and Neptune online or in the September Sky & Telescope, page 50.
+Uranus (magnitude 5.7, in Pisces) and Neptune (magnitude 7.9, in Aquarius) are high in the southeast and south, respectively, shortly after dark now.
+See our finder charts for Uranus and Neptune online or in the September Sky & Telescope, page 50.

 All descriptions that relate to your horizon — including the words up, down, right, and left — are written for the world's mid-northern latitudes.
 Descriptions that also depend on longitude (mainly Moon positions) are for North America.